petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/backup-service-overview.md

 Clicking _View logs_ redirects you to the Logs page, where you can view the backup stages in real-time.
 You can also view backup logs in the _Logs_ tab of the backup service's page.

-See [Log Management](../../troubleshooting/reading-liferay-cloud-service-logs.md) for more information about viewing service logs.
+See [Reading Liferay Cloud Service Logs](../../troubleshooting/reading-liferay-cloud-service-logs.md) for more information about viewing service logs.

 ## Configuring the Backup Service